 Virtual assistants typically provide support by handling customer service, accounting, scheduling, word processing, support tasks related to sales, and they are usually hired by companies, agencies, or individuals.

 It’s difficult to find verified virtual assistant statistics for this industry since many VAs don’t belong to any official organization.
 However, a significant number of virtual assistants have joined freelancing platforms.
-There are more than 5,000 virtual assistants listed on Upwork, 74,000 on Guru, 26,000 on Freelancer, and 5,000 on PeoplePerHour.
+It’s estimated that there are between 5,000 and 10,000, and up to 25,000 virtual assistants around the world.